r-k-b/git-hook-templates/README.md

 `prepare-commit-msg` hook will be copied into your project’s `.git/hooks` folder.

-ⓘ Tip: You can safely run `git init` within pre-existing git projects to get the template hooks copied over.
+ⓘ Tip: You can safely run `git init` at the root of pre-existing git projects to get the template hooks copied over.

 # [`prepare-commit-msg`](https://github.com/r-k-b/git-hook-templates/blob/master/hooks/prepare-commit-msg)